python/cpython/Doc/library/gc.rst

    fork() call to make the gc copy-on-write friendly or to speed up collection.
-   Also collection before a POSIX fork() call may free pages for future allocation which can cause copy-on-write too so it's advised to disable gc in master process and freeze before fork and enable gc in child process.
+   Also collection before a POSIX fork() call may free pages for future allocation which can cause copy-on-write too so it's advised to disable gc in parent process and freeze before fork and enable gc in child process.

    .. versionadded:: 3.7